 For more information on getting married at The Gallery and to see some weddings we’ve photographed there, check out our page dedicated to The Gallery-Houston weddings.

-Iron Manor’s exposed brick and steel creates a modern industrial feel, while its sprawling gardens and imposing estate style architecture make it feel like a castle.
+Iron Manor is one of the most unique venues we’ve ever seen.
+The exposed brick and steel creates a modern industrial feel, while its sprawling gardens and imposing estate style architecture make it feel like a castle.
 Really the only way to describe it as as a modern industrial castle.

 Great for: couples who want a modern and interesting venue, but still want it to feel like a fairy tale.